Anathae/RPSpatCNC/README.md

 # Software used

-KiCAD 8.0, as well as a little bit of Fusion 360 for a locking mechanism for
+KiCAD 8.0, as well as a little bit of Fusion 360 for a locking mechanism for the USB C connections.

+# The Rest of the Story

+At the time of writing this (2025/02/13) this project consists of the KiCAD files and a Fusion 360 object.
+To take it further, I will need to aquire an RP2350B, and get the PCB made.
+Partial assembly by the fab house might get done, especially if it makes aquasition of some of the parts easier.

+I'm trying to make this as compatible as possible with the PicoBOB-DLX, but the firmware from that for Remora and GRBLHal will not work because I have changed some of the pins.
+As time permits, I will create projects for the firmwares.
+I might even see if uCNC can be ported.